 Juggling both your professional and personal life can seem near impossible most days.
 It seems like there is never enough hours in a day to complete all you’ve set out to do.
 Just when all of your hard work and focus starts to pay off you feel the other parts that were neglected start to close in on you.
 So how can you have it all?
 What is the secret to a healthy work/life balance that we all strive to obtain?
 Implementing these five habits will make the struggle much easier:

 Cut out distractions during work hours

 Challenge yourself to dissect how you spend your day especially during designated work hours.
-Do you ever find yourself looped into unnecessary or time-wasting activities with little value?
+Do you ever find yourself looped into unnecessary or time-wasting activities with little value, like meetings that could have been resolved over emails?
 Examining how your hours are spent may be an eye opening truth about what is keeping you from getting all of your work done before the end of the day.
-Instances such as socializing for extended periods of time or checking social media may be draining your productivity more than you think!
+Instances such as socializing for extended periods of time, checking social media, or extended “water cooler” conversations may be draining your productivity more than you think!

 Outsource your errands

 After you’ve completed the audit of your work time, do the same for your time at home.
 This doesn’t mean you should feel guilty about relaxing on the couch though.
-In order to maximize relaxation at home and time spent with family; examine what chores or errands take up the most of your time and prioritize if outsourcing would be worth the time back.
+In order to maximize relaxation at home and time spent with family; examine what chores or errands take up the most of your time and prioritize if outsourcing would be worth the cost.
 Consider paying for lawn care service or housekeeping if affordable.
 Technology has also created more efficient ways to complete routine tasks such as online grocery delivery.

 Schedule out your day